SummaryRead the full fact sheet

-To find a professional support person in your area, you can start by asking your local doctor for a recommendation or contact a community health service.
+To find professional support in your area, ask your local doctor for a recommendation or contact a community health service.

-For more information about specialist services for people experiencing mental health issues, see the Mental health services and programs explained
+For more information about specialist services for people experiencing mental health issues, see the fact sheet.

-For more information about specialist services for people experiencing drug or alcohol problems, see the Who can help with an alcohol or drug problem
+For more information about specialist services for people experiencing drug or alcohol problems, see the fact sheet.

-In respectful relationships, disagreements are talked out and compromises reached through two-way conversation and negotiation.
-But sometimes, underlying issues or other stressors such as problems at work or financial pressures can cause families to clash more often.
+Sometimes, however, underlying issues such as problems at work or can cause family members to clash more often.

 Relationship advice services for couples and families

-provides information and advice to anyone experiencing or who is affected by a family relationship or separation issues.
-You can call the advice line on 1800 050 321
+The provides information and advice to anyone experiencing or affected by a family relationship or separation issue.
+You can call the advice line on Tel. .

 - adolescent mediation and family therapy